nileshsawant80/azure-docs/articles/api-management/api-management-howto-integrate-internal-vnet-appgateway.md

 ### Step 4

 Configure the certificate for the Application Gateway, used to decrypt and re-encrypt the traffic passing through.
+Below script accept password in secure string. step fail if we password directly.
 ```powershell
 $cert = New-AzureRmApplicationGatewaySslCertificate -Name "cert01" -CertificateFile <full path to .pfx file> -Password <password for certificate file>
 ```